devopsdays-austin/runbooks/speakers-cfp_runbook.md

 * Prepare the CFP
 * Announce the CFP where you can.
 Coordinate with Core and Marketing.
-* Start discussing with possible people for Key Note slots or conversations they believe they would like to share.
+* Start discussing with possible people for keynote slots or conversations they believe they would like to share.
 * Recruit speakers!
 * Recruit speakers!
 * Recruit speakers!